mircealungu/twil/README.md

 # Week 5

+## Philosophy

 * Bertrand Russel = philosophy is the no-man's-land between religion and philosophy
   - the circumstances in one's life determine their philosophy; and their philosophy determines their circumstances

 * Adorno - against entertainment; in our free time we should aim to become better persons; https://elrumo.medium.com/walt-disney-the-most-dangerous-american-in-history-b099a16a462d

+* series of books that i just learned about: Oxfort Very Short Introduction & Cambridge Companion; I'd like to give a try to some of them when I find the time

 # Week 4